coffeeandcodee/MVCTrackerApp/README.md

 # MVCTrackerApp
-ASP.NET MVC based app used for managing and tracking trainee information.Project aims to allow trainers to manage their trainees and trainees to update their progress in a user friendly manner.
+ASP.NET MVC based app used for managing and tracking trainee information.
+Project aims to allow trainers to manage their trainees and help trainees to update their progress in a user friendly manner.
 Trainees can log their weekly progress to be shared with their trainers and track their own development.
 The App utilises a mock tested controller and a service layer.
-Collaborative project, Credit also goes to (name - github):
+Collaborative project.
+Credit also goes to (name - github):

 - Daniel Manu - DanielManuM
 - Danyal Saleh - danymcdan0